Skip to main content

 A combined regimen of resistance training and weight-bearing aerobic activity provides the most comprehensive mechanical stimulus for maintaining bone mineral density.

 Studies have shown that meeting these exercise guidelines can have a substantial protective effect.
-One large prospective study found that women on AIs who engaged in less than 150 minutes of per week had more than double the risk of fracture compared to those who met or exceeded the guideline.
+One large prospective study found that women on AIs who engaged in less than 150 minutes of aerobic exercise per week had more than double the risk of fracture compared to those who met or exceeded the guideline.

 Advanced Nutritional Fortification for Bone Matrix Health